Kids zone

 “I forgot.”

 This is probably what all parents hear from their children very often.
-Funny, he still remembers and tells me off, when I threw his dino picture into the recycling.
+Funny, he still remembers and tells me off when I threw his dinosaur picture into the recycling.

 “I don’t remember.”